pdf-raku/PDF-API6/README.md

 PDF::API6 - Facilitates the creation and modification of PDF files

+# DESCRIPTION

 A Perl 6 PDF tool-chain; reminiscent of Perl 5's PDF::API2.

+This module is a work in progress in replicating, or mapping the functionality of Perl 5's PDF::API2 toolchain.

+# DIFFERENCES BETWEEN PDF::API2 AND PDF::API6

+## PDF::API6

+- Has a Graphics State engine.
+This is based on the graphics operators and variables as described PDF 32000 chapter 8 "Graphics and the operators".

+- Supports the creation and manipulation of XObject Forms and Patterns.

+- Implements an Object Graph model for data access.
+A PDF file is modelled as an object tree of Dictionaries (Hashes) and Arrays that contain simpler values such as Integers, Reals and Strings.

+- Has fast incremental updates.
+Small changes to a large PDF can often be quite efficiently.

+# TODO

+Some PDF::API2 features that are not yet available in PDF::API6

+- Fonts.
+PDF::API6 currently only handles the standard 14 core fonts.
+No yet supported:

+    - `psfont' - for loading postscript fonts
+    - `ttfont` - for loading true type fonts
+    - `synfont` - for creating synthetic fonts
+    - `bdfont` - for creating BDF fonts
+    - `unifont` - for Unicode fonts

+- Images.
+PDF::API6 supports PNG, JPEG and GIF images

+    - currently not supported are: TIFF, PNM and GIF images.

+- ColorSpaces.
+PDF::API6 supports Gray, RGB and CMYK colors.
+Not supported yet:

+    - Separation Colorspaces
+    - DeviceN Colorspaces

+- Annotations

+    - no support yet

+- Outlines

+    - no support yet

+- Destinations

+    - no support yet

+PDF::API2 feature

 # SYNOPSIS